What Is an S Corp?

 While S corps do carry increased scrutiny and complications come tax season, they also enable their owners to reap the benefits of a growing business through distributions.
 Moreover, S corp status ensures the owners receive a reasonable and fair wage.
 You may, therefore, find the tax benefits worthwhile for designating your business as an S corp and potentially collecting distributions in addition to your salary.

 Still unsure if an S corp is good for you?
-Check out our What Is an S Corporation guide to learn more.
+Check out our S Corp Advantages and Disadvantages guide to learn more.